-The Fifty Fifth Annual General Meeting was held on July 27, 2017 c.
-Major functions of the Board
+The Fifty Fifth Annual General Meeting was held on July 27, 2017.

 Pursuant to requirements of Regulation 26 of the Listing Regulations, none of the Company's Director is a member of more than 10 committees or Chairman of more than 5 committees across all Public companies in which he is a Director.